 Features:

-• Auto on and off – set it to be ready to work with when you wake up needing coffee
+- Auto on and off – set it to be ready to use when you wake up needing coffee

-• Auto Dosing & Auto Tamping for as close to fantastic extraction each time
+- Auto Dosing & Auto Tamping for as close to perfect extraction every time

 My Observations:

-As I’ve simply pointed out, we’re jumping in price rather a little now from the likes of the Gaggia Babila and Accademia, so literally keep that in mind when I’m raving about these machines from Sage, because yes I do think they’re amazing, however they needs to be for the money ;-).
+As I’ve just mentioned, we’re jumping in price quite a bit now from the likes of the Gaggia Babila and Accademia, so just keep that in mind when I’m raving about these machines from Sage, because yes I do think they’re amazing, but they should be for the money ;-).

-Although to be fair to the Sage machines, too, they’re not the most expensive bean to cup machines on the market, despite the truth that in my modest opinion, they’re the perfect.
+Although to be fair to the Sage machines, too, they’re not the most expensive bean to cup machines on the market, despite the fact that in my humble opinion, they’re the best.

 The Oracle machines have far more grind settings than other bean to cup coffee machines, 45 to be exact.